morikuni-keiichi/BA-NRSOR_F90/readme.md

 This option enables to automatically determine the values of the number of inner iterations and the relaxation parameter.
 A value for this option must be provided;
 possible values are
--- `0`: turn off the automatic parameter tuning
+-- `0`: disable the automatic parameter tuning (The values of the NR-SOR inner-iteration parameters can be specified.)
--- `1`: turn on it.
-The values of the NR-SOR inner-iteration parameters can be automatically tuned at each restart or specified by you.
+-- `1`: enable it (The values of the NR-SOR inner-iteration parameters can be automatically tuned at each restart.)

 - `--nin=`: Nonnegative integer
 This option determines the
-	- number of inner iterations for the setting for `--a=0`
+	- number of inner iterations for the setting for `--at=0`
 	- maximum number of inner iterations for `--at=n`, n > 0 and the actual number of inner iterations are automatically determined.

 - `--omg=`: This option determines the value of the relaxation parameter for `--at=0`; otherwise the value provided is used as the initial value of the relaxation parameter for the automatic parameter tuning.